 In addition, if we tried to insert or update the customer_id to a value that didn’t exist in the customer table, we would get an error like this:

-The foreign key enforced referential integrity to ensure that any value for an attribute/column must exist in the referenced table.
+The foreign key enforces referential integrity to ensure that any value for an attribute/column must exist in the referenced table.

-The DEFAULT constraint is one that assigns a value to an attribute whenever a new row is added to a table if a value is not set for it.
-This can be useful to set a base value to an attribute.
+The DEFAULT constraint assigns a value to an attribute whenever a new row is added to a table if a value is not set for it.
+This can be useful to set a base value for an attribute.
 For example, in our track table:

-We can set the unit_price default value to be 0.99 so that there is a default price set if none was passed, since most of the records have that value already set.
+We can set the unit_price default value to be 0.99 so that there is a default price if none was set.

-The CHECK constraint is one that can be used to validate data when an attribute is entered.
-It is one that we’ll cover in more detail in an upcoming tutorial.
-We could do checks of items such as:
+The CHECK constraint can be used to validate data when an attribute is entered.
+For example, we could do checks of items such as:

 Source: Authored by Vincent Tran